 Is Your Email Service Outdated?

-If your small business or organization has been around for the last last 10 years or so there is a good chance you may be using a very outdated email system and not even be aware of it.
+If your small business or organization has been around for the last 10-15 years or so there is a good chance you may be using a very outdated email system and not even be aware of it.
+Maybe you just notice how many problems you have with it?
+Out of space, can't send or receive large attachments, or your calendar, contacts and mail don't sync between devices.
 Let's read more about the types of email services.

 In some cases small companies got their email set up by their IT consultant and maybe it came with the domain name you purchased or your website hosting.
-If it was free there is a good chance that it is a very outdated email platform called POP3 or IMAP.
-If you’re using one of these types of email servers you are probably outgrowing your email storage limits or worse there is spam and PHIshing emails flowing into your inbox.
+If it was free or there is a very small charge for the email there is a good chance that it is an outdated email platform called POP3 or IMAP.
+If you’re using one of these types of email servers you are probably outgrowing your email storage limits or worse there is a constant flow of spam and Phishing emails to your inbox.

 - POP3 or Post Office Protocol 3, is an incredibly outdated email protocol that was created during a time when most email users were accessing their accounts from a single desktop computer.
 POP3 retrieves your email by creating a local copy on your device and then deletes it from the email server.
 This was necessary in the early stages of email as email providers could not support unlimited storage, giving most accounts only 10MB of storage.
 This means you can not access emails that have already been retrieved and will need to forward them to yourself in order to retrieve them on another device.
 Your sent folder on POP3 is unsynchronized, meaning you will be unable to view emails sent, for example, from your laptop in your iPhone’s sent folder.
 Additionally, POP3 has no support for contacts and calendar synchronization

-What type of email system shoud I be using for my small business?
+What type of email system should I be using for my small business?

 How do I know which protocol I’m using?